adamjkeller/apprunner-vpc-connector-demo/README.md

 At the time of the creation of this walkthrough, the App Runner constructs avaialable are L1, which means they map directly to Cloudformation.
 There are a few things to discuss here, so I want to start by talking about how the App Runner service connects to the VPC.
 When connecting your service to an existing VPC, you need to create a VPC Connector in App Runner.
-The connector is what allows your App Runner service to egress into your VPC.
+The connector is what allows your App Runner service to egress the service into your VPC.
 For the connection to be established, a couple of parameters are required.
 First, you need to define the subnet id's that you want to egress into.
 Next, you will attach security groups to control network access into the VPC.